littlebuddha-dev/Cogni-Quantum2.1/README.md

 ---

-## 📜 ライセンス
+## 📜 License

-MIT License - 詳細はLICENSEファイルを参照してください。
+MIT License - see the LICENSE file for details.

-これは公開されているApple Research論文に基づく独立研究実装であり、Apple公式製品ではありません。
+This is an independent research implementation based on the publicly available Apple Research paper and is not an official Apple product.